tdas/incubator-spark/docs/streaming-programming-guide.md

 These two parameters must be multiples of the batch interval of the source DStream (1 in the figure).

-Let's illustrate window operations with an example.
+Let's illustrate the window operations with an example.
 Say, you want to extend the [earlier example](#a-quick-example) by generating word counts over last 30 seconds of data, every 10 seconds.
-To do this, we have to apply the `reduceByKey` operation on the `pairs` DStream of `(word, 1)` pairs over last 30 seconds of data.
+To do this, we have to apply the `reduceByKey` operation on the `pairs` DStream of `(word, 1)` pairs over the last 30 seconds of data.
 This is done using the operation `reduceByKeyAndWindow`.

 <div class="codetabs">